-Ask them: do they have a coach or mentor?
+Questions to ask a coach: do they have a coach or mentor?
 What function does that relationship play?

-Ask yourself: how well did they answer this question?
+Questions to ask yourself: how well did they answer this question?
 Are you comfortable that they are ‘doing their own work’?

 The issue of coaching qualifications is a contentious one (and I won’t go into the detail of available qualifications here).
 Some of the best coaches I know don’t have coaching qualifications.
 Other coaches are highly decorated but lack necessary softer skills.
 My advice would be to treat qualifications as a helpful guide but not to discount a coach who lacks them if they have other strong credentials and you feel you could work well with.

-Ask yourself: am I comfortable that this person has the right level of experience and knowledge of coaching to help me?
+Questions to ask yourself: am I comfortable that this person has the right level of experience and knowledge of coaching to help me?
 Does this person know their professional boundaries?